pamoroso/insphex/README.md

 where `FILENAME` is a file name.
 The function `INSHPEX` is exported from package `INSPHEX` nicknamed `HX`.

 The output goes to `*STANDARD-OUTPUT*` unless the optional argument `NEWIN-P` is non `NIL`, in which case the program displays the hex dump in a separate window.
+If `NEWIN-P` is a window it is used for the hex dump, otherwise the program prompts to swipe out a rectangle.
 The window has a menu with the following commands:

 * `Next`: displays the next page of output
 * `Reread`: redisplays the input file from the beginning